 Famous French pastry chef in the United States, Dominique Ansel imported and first began popularizing the kouign-amann seven years ago.
 “We started offering kouign-amanns at the opening of the store,” he says, referring to his New York bakery, Dominique Ansel Bakery.
 “It was unknown before.
 We helped Americans discover it,” he recounts.
-This Breton pastry made from butter and sugar has now found its footing in the United States to gain much widespread popularity.
+This Breton pastry (from Brittany, in other words) is made from butter, flour, yeast and sugar has now found its footing in the United States and has gained much widespread popularity (This weekend, The New York Times is leading their Cooking App, with a Kouign-Amann).
 From Ansel’s signature DKA to a good old-fashioned kouign-amann served in your neighborhood bakery, this pastry should be at the top of your list for trying (that is, if you’re not already buying one weekly).

 Here’s the complete and detailed recipe of Ansel’s signature DKA: